pharmavillage/documentation/content/commands/xdel/index.md

 what happens is that the stream will become fragmented.
 However the stream performance will remain the same.

-In future versions of Redis it is possible that we'll trigger a node garbage collection in case a given macro-node reaches a given amount of deleted entries.
+In future versions of Pharmavillage it is possible that we'll trigger a node garbage collection in case a given macro-node reaches a given amount of deleted entries.
 Currently with the usage we anticipate for this data structure, it is not a good idea to add such complexity.